-Ellis refuses to confirm COVID diagnosis but says she’s received death threats
+Trump attorney refuses to confirm COVID-19 diagnosis, says she’s received death threats

 Giuliani and Ellis visited Arizona, Michigan and Georgia last week as state legislatures listened and questioned people who claimed to have firsthand knowledge of election fraud.

-Giuliani was diagnosed and hospitalized with coronavirus Sunday, announced Trump in a tweet, following a White House Christmas party the two attended Friday.
+Giuliani was diagnosed and hospitalized with coronavirus Sunday, which was announced in a tweet by Trump, after a White House Christmas party the two attended Friday.

-Ellis, who has down played the significance of the coronavirus pandemic, was reportedly not wearing a mask at the White House, according to a report by Axios.
+Ellis, who has downplayed the significance of the coronavirus pandemic, was reportedly not wearing a mask at the White House, according to a report by Axios.

-Arizona legislature shut down Monday due to growing concerns around the coronavirus, which is spiking in daily cases loads across the country.
+Arizona legislature shut down Monday due to growing concerns around the coronavirus, which is spiking in daily caseloads throughout the country.

-The Trump campaign attorney took to twitter to voice her disapproval of the decision, calling it “Absolutely unnecessary.”
+The Trump campaign attorney took to Twitter to voice her disapproval of the decision, calling it “absolutely unnecessary.”

-“Call Rusty Bowers in AZ and tell him not to use COVID as an EXCUSE!!” she added.
+“Call Rusty Bowers in [Arizona] and tell him not to use [COVID-19] as an EXCUSE!!” she wrote.

-Despite both Ellis and Giuliani being in quarantine, the Trump campaign reportedly maintains that it will not detract from their continued efforts to overturn the election’s results.
+Even though Ellis and Giuliani are in quarantine, the Trump campaign reportedly stated that it will not detract from their efforts to overturn the election’s results.

 “It’s not impacting us at all — he is continuing to work remotely with our national team and we have very able local counsel in all six states,” a senior official told Politico Tuesday.